M507/Restless/README.md

 - Server supports Command 2 All bots.
 - Client can execute arbitrary commands.
 - Client can be shared by all team members (No need for team server).
-- Restless’s Beacon payload is 19.0 KB without modifications.
+- Restless’s payload is 19.0 KB without modifications.
 - Integrated with [pwnboard](https://github.com/micahjmartin/pwnboard).

 ### Dependencies: